Join our list

 Access to this region is by several dirt roads that lead to one of four access points.
 Just follow Highway #11 and look for the Algonquin Park signs.
 Many outfitters are also located near or in this side of the park.

-Algonquin’s west side is not just more adventurous travellers, it’s also a great destination for the gentle explorer.
+Algonquin’s west side is not just for more adventurous travelers, it’s also a great destination for the gentle explorer.
 Folks can just pack an overnight bag and have everything looked after for them as well.
 Consider a guided canoe trip with Voyageur Quest and or trips that focus on understanding the wildlife of Algonquin Park, such as Northern Edge Algonquin‘s guided wilderness safaris.
 Guests on these experiences are taken to special locations by guides who live and work in the area, and often get to see parts of Algonquin Park that most adventurers don’t even know about.

 Sleeping on the ground isn’t a requirement for enjoying the nature of Algonquin Park either.
 Both Voyageur Quest and Northern Edge Algonquin offer cabin accommodations, as do plenty of nearby accommodation providers in the nearby Almaguin Highlands.